Hi, I’m Sarah

 The ways I engage with my creativity most

 I have a Visual Arts diploma, Art History and English extended minors, and a Bachelor of General Studies from UFV.
 I have an MC in Counselling from City University.
+I wrote my thesis as a photo essay on the objects left behind when people pass, and the ways that those same objects can become sacred, delicate portraits of who they were - and who they are, to us.

 Why “The Creative Counsellor”?